spacetelescope/poppy/docs/fresnel.rst

 .. caution::
         The Fresnel code has
         been cross-checked against the `PROPER library by John Krist
-        <http://proper-library.sourceforge.net>` to verify accuracy and correctness of
+        <http://proper-library.sourceforge.net>`_ to verify accuracy and correctness of
         output.
 A test suite is provided along with ``poppy`` in the tests subdirectory and users are encouraged to run these tests themselves.
-However this is still a relatively new addition to ``poppy``, and it is possible there may still be some bugs.